This post may contain affiliate links for your convenience. Read our disclosure policy.

 Here’s an EASY Mini Halloween Wreath you can whip up in no time!
-Plus it’s made from items you can find at most dollar stores or Target’s Dollar spot.
-Oh and did I mention how quickly I made it?
+Plus it’s made from items you can find at most dollar stores or Target’s Dollar Spot.

 So I quickly gathered up my hoards of inexpensive Halloween decor and got busy.
 The first thing I made was this really easy mini Halloween wreath.
 A wreath is always a necessity when it comes to seasonal and holiday decor.

 This post contains affiliate links for your convenience.
 You can help keep this blog running at no additional cost to you!
 Read my full disclosure policy here.

 I ended up picking up my supplies from Dollar Tree, and the sequin ribbon from Target’s Dollar spot.
 I’ve linked to similar items in case you don’t have a Dollar Tree or Target near you.

 - Black open knit fabric or netting (this will be more than you need, but use the leftovers for your other Halloween decorations!)

 - Orange sequin ribbon

 - Hot glue gun and glue sticks

 - Start by cutting black fabric into skinny strips about 1 1/2″ wide.

 - Wrap fabric around the wreath.
 When starting with a new fabric strip, tuck ends into the previous wrapped fabric to keep in place.
 You could also use a drop of hot glue to keep it in place.